 Indirect vs. Direct Rollover

-An indirect rollover is the process of transferring assets from a tax-deferred plan to a traditional IRA.
+An indirect rollover is a process of transferring assets from a tax-deferred plan to a traditional IRA.
 Funds are sent by check to the owner of the account and must be transferred to the traditional IRA within 60 days to avoid IRS penalty.
 There are some rules that apply – this method is typically not recommended due to withholding rules which cost the individual 20% of the amount to be transferred.
 This method should only be used if you absolutely need your money during those 60 days.
 You also are allowed only 1 indirect rollover per 12- month period.

-A direct rollover is the process of transferring an individual’s retirement funds from trustee to trustee (or custodian to custodian).
+A direct rollover is a process of transferring an individual’s retirement funds from trustee to trustee (or custodian to custodian).
 Since the assets never touch the individual, this method is penalty free and not taxable.
 Typically any rollover from a 403(b), governmental 457, qualified plan (such as a 401k, profit sharing, money purchase) qualifies for a direct rollover and this is the recommended method.
 There is no limit to the number of direct rollovers that can be performed on an individual’s account.

 A Lack of Choice

 While 401(k) plans have their benefits, one major drawback is a lack of choice.
 401(k) plans tend to give you a small selection of funds to choose from.
 When you open a self-directed IRA, you are in control of your retirement.
 You pick what you want to invest in, and you control how those funds are directed.
 You can invest in real estate, bonds, private lending, precious metals, and more.
-Fortunately, if you complete a direct rollover of your retirement assets, you can do this penalty free and you will be free to open a Self Directed IRA and start investing in the assets we mentioned above.
+Fortunately, if you complete a direct rollover of your retirement assets, you can do this penalty free and you will be free to open a Self-Directed IRA and start investing in the assets we mentioned above.

 Long Gone Are the Days of Pensions